Optional Videos for this Lesson

 Answer the following questions:

 1. Toss a coin \(n=25\) times.
-Keep track of the proportion of heads you observe.
-Please complete this before continuing.
+Keep track of the number of heads you observe in your \(n=25\) flips.
+What is your sample proportion for the number of heads you flipped?

 Show/Hide Solution